First tax return for your children

 Tax returns for us has become automatic.
 Are you struggling?
 Trying to explain tax to our children who are young adults now, who do not have our years of experience, often stop us in our tracks.

 To make things easier we’ve designed a quick guide that you can download here and hand directly to your child/young adult to take the guess work out of it.

-Firstly though, explaining to your child how income tax works.
+Income tax explaining to your child how it works.

 If you generate an income at any point in the financial year, being 1st July to 30th June, you will usually pay income tax on the money earnt.